louwjlabuschagne/funding-nft/README.md

 ## Introduction

-We small repo showing how to use a Manager contract to
+A repo showing how to use a Manager contract to

 - manage minting of ERC20 tokens
 - deploying NFTs (just ERC721 for now)
 - allocating ERC20 tokens to tokens in the NFT

+The main purpose of this repo is to show how a manager contract can create an NFT and get the MINTER_ROLE at creation time within that NFT, but additional minters can be added later using the `.forward` method in the manager contract.

+We also show how to add ERC20 tokens to a spesific token within an NFT contract and how to withdraw ERC20 tokens from a spesific token within an NFT contract.

 ## Hardhat